shleshma/tuteenep/README.md

+#TuteeNep
-TuteeNep: A web platform that connects students with tutors based on subject, grade, and availability.
+A web platform that connects students with tutors based on subject, grade, and availability.